MyFitnessPal vs. Lifesum: Data vs. Design (and a Smarter Alternative)

 • Keep streaks going without perfection anxiety

 It’s the only tracker built for “realistic wellness,” not flawless routines.
+You can tell the AI, "I had half of that," and it instantly adjusts the math.

-So Which App Should You Choose?
+Making the Switch: Which App Should You Choose?

 Choose MyFitnessPal if you want: